 Overlooked by the vast majority of group tours and travelers without your detailed itinerary is the nearby Fjallsarlon glacier lagoon.
 Though a little smaller than Jokulsarlon, the fact that it is virtually unknown means you'll be able to marvel over and photograph the ice formations without crowds of other tourists trying to do the same.

 The final major attraction of this spectacular corner of Vatnajokull National Park is the Skaftafell Nature Reserve.
 Before Vatnajokull was protected in its entirety, this used to be a national park in its own right.
 Here, one can find an incredibly diverse array of attractions, with the area boasting glaciers, more glacier lagoons, volcanic wonders, plains of lava, and even some forest.

 One of the most popular hiking routes leads to Svartifoss waterfall.
 This majestic feature falls amongst dramatic hexagonal basalt columns that have inspired architecture across the country, such as at Hallgrimskirkja church and the Harpa Concert Hall.
 A second route will take you to Svinafellsjokull, an outlet glacier you can embark on a tour upon if you choose to do so when booking.

 Svinafellsjokull is one of the most dramatic ice caps in the country, renowned for its fang-like ridges, deep crevasses, and unusual formations, often boasting ice caves and other such phenomena.
 The views of Skaftafell from its heights are beautiful, and such an excursion provides an interactive way to get to know the glaciers.

 Please note that unlike on many of the other days on this self-drive package, you do not have to choose between a boat tour or glacier hike today.
 You can easily fit both in, and both are highly recommended.

-After marveling over the wonders and adventure opportunities offered in Vatnajokull National Park, you will travel a little way along the South Coast to the historic village of Kirkjubaejarklaustur, where you'll retire for the night.
+After marveling over the wonders and adventure opportunities offered in Vatnajokull National Park, you will travel a little way along the South Coast to the village of Vik, where you'll retire for the night.